 This Project: Research for the Fediverse

-To make the Fediverse thrive, a great community of people work everyday on platforms, protocols, and communities.
+To make the Fediverse thrive, a great community of people work every day on platforms, protocols, and communities.
 These people work to make the Fediverse more useful and more fun, more accessible and better-known.

-Question: what does the Fediverse need?
+Question: What does the Fediverse need?
 Link to heading

-The Basel Punkt Social project aims to support efforts of those architects of the Fediverse by studying the question: Which efforts are most needed to make the Fediverse more useful and more fun, more accessible and better-known?
+The Basel Punkt Social project aims to support these efforts of those architects of the Fediverse by studying the question: Which efforts are most needed to make the Fediverse more useful and more fun, more accessible and better-known?
 The project aims to answer these questions by involving the people for whom the Fediverse is intended: everyone.

 Finding answers by asking the people Link to heading